triton-inference-server/server/docs/decoupled_models.md

 Triton can support [backends](https://github.com/triton-inference-server/backend) and models that send multiple responses for a request or zero responses for a request.
-A backend may also send responses out-of-order relative to the order that the request batches are executed.
+A decoupled model/backend may also send responses out-of-order relative to the order that the request batches are executed.
+This allows backend to deliver response whenever it deems fit.
+This is specifically useful in ASR.
+The requests with large number of responses, will not block the responses from other requests from being delivered.

-Implementing and deploying such decoupled models can be more involved than than backends which generate exactly one response per request.

 ## Developing Decoupled C++ Backend